gospel-desk/www.logstown.com/the-twelve-believers/index.md

 ##### The Defiant

-<div class="caption">Women with nothing left to lose,
+<div class="caption">Women with nothing left to lose, they defy onlookers to
-who defy onlookers to boldly approach Jesus.</div>
+boldly approach Jesus.</div>

 <table class="twelve-believers">
   <tr>